kovidgoyal/calibre/manual/faq.rst

 **Do not put your calibre library on a networked drive**.

 A filesystem is a complex beast.
 Most network filesystems lack various filesystem features that calibre uses.
-Some dont support file locking, some dont support hardlinking, some are just flaky.
+Some don't support file locking, some don't support hardlinking, some are just flaky.
 Additionally, calibre is a single user application, if you accidentally run two copies of calibre on the same networked library, bad things will happen.
 Finally, different OSes impose different